-Foundation tier: 45 mins Higher tier: 1 hour
+Foundation tier: 45 minutes Higher tier: 1 hour

-Pupils are assessed on their understanding of written French, Italian or Spanish across a range of different types of texts, including advertisements, emails, letters, articles and literary texts.
+Pupils are assessed on their understanding of written Italian across a range of different types of texts, including advertisements, emails, letters, articles and literary texts.

 There will be different sections requiring pupils to respond to multiple-response and short-answer questions based on the texts.
 There will also be a translation passage from the target language into English.